stratohio/sensor_page/README.md

  Humidity_220104.pdf discusses how to calculate water vapor saturation pressures and Dew Points.

  update 22-01-08

  read_sense.py updated to Alduchov & Eskridge formula and coefficients test_dp.py check/verify dew point calculation.

  update 22-01-10

  added Temp_DP.html
  plot both temperature and dew point on same graph

  update: 22-01-18

  added Pres_SL.html
  which includes a simple adjustment to Sea Level Pressure. this is estimated as a constent offset pressure, and does not include corrections due to outside temperature.
- It also adds labels do the lines.
-This is not a clean as I would like, but works for now.
+ It also adds labels to the lines.
+This is not a clean or general as I would like, but works for now.

  Contact: